-The original line-up (October 1997 – September 1998)

 The Swarm’s first mini-tour took them through Pennsylvania, New York and Illinois in the middle of July.
 The band left on Thursday, July 9th for a six hour drive down to Kingston, PA, where the Wilkes-Barre Summer Festival was taking place that weekend.
 Kyle had already played at the past two Wilkes-Barre festivals, with Acrid in 1996 and Grade in 1997.
 This event marked the first time that the band would be fully credited as “The Swarm aka Knee Deep in the Dead” on a flyer.
 They appeared on Friday July 10th at the Independence Fire Hall alongside You and I, Feculence, Before I Break, The Locust, Jenny Piccolo, Assuck, Reversal of Man, Magnus, Chamber, Rye Coalition, Supression, My Lai, All Chrome, Discount, Ink and Dagger and Endeavor; and stayed to witness July 11th’s performances by Hot Water Music, Bigwig, Piebald, Elliot, The Blacktop Cadence, Gun It, Bedford, Atom and His Package, Ethel Meserve, Doc Hopper, The Grey AM, (Young) Pioneers, Everett, Mid Carson July, The World Inferno Friendship Society and The Man I Fell in Love With.

 On Sunday, July 12th, they drove back north to Syracuse, NY for another legendary show.
 The Westcott Community Center was booked for The Swarm to play with The Dillinger Escape Plan, Botch and Jesuit.
-As if this wasn’t great enough, the next day they went west to play at the Fireside Bowl in Chicago, IL with Reversal of Man, Dragbody and Inept.
+As if this wasn’t great enough, the next day they went west to play at The Fireside Bowl And Lounge in Chicago, IL with Reversal of Man, Dragbody and Inept.
 For a band that had yet to have an official release out, this first road trip created a lot of loyal fans.
 Some of them were even given some extremely rare CD-Rs or tapes featuring the songs recorded at Signal 2 Noise, but most were urged to get the buzzsaw split and keep their eyes on the No Idea newsletter.

 It was while on tour that The Swarm met Jamil Azam.
 Jamil had been operating Spiritfall Records since 1995 out of Bridgewater, New Jersey.
 He had already put out seven releases and was extremely eager to work with The Swarm after hearing them play.
 They told him of their delayed album with No Idea Records, and also that they had three songs that were not appearing on the vinyl edition of “Parasitic Skies”.
 They could therefore either be used on compilations or a 7″ until they would appear as bonus tracks for the CD version of their album.